Running shorts

 Running shorts are a specialized form of shorts worn by runners.
-Often the cut of a running short is quite short, this is done in order to maximise breathability and movement, and to ensure the pant does not catch on the runners knee.
+Often the cut of a running short is quite short, done in order to maximise breathability and movement.

 Materials

 Running shorts are designed to facilitate comfort and free movement during exercise.
 Their materials are lightweight and hard-wearing.
 Many running shorts include an inner lining that acts as underwear, so wearing separate underwear is not necessary.
 Polyester is a common fabric in running shorts and makes it comfortable.

 Variants

 Many running shorts have a seam cut up the side of each leg to enable freer movement.
 Manufacturers define running shorts according to the length of the leg which is not cut.
 For example, a 3/4 seam means that 1/4 of the length is cut.